loki3/flexagonator/docs/draw-apis.md

 var regions = getButtonRegions(fm, width, height, true/*front*/);

 // or if you want everything listed under fm.flexesToSearch to be marked with a *,
-// e.g. P* so that you can generate the structure needed for any flex at any vertex var regions = getButtonRegions(fm, width, height, true/*front*/, true/*generate*/);
+// e.g. P* so that you can generate the structure needed for any flex at any hinge var regions = getButtonRegions(fm, width, height, true/*front*/, true/*generate*/);
 ```

-`RegionForFlexes` describes all the flexes that are valid at a single corner of the flexagon.
+`RegionForFlexes` describes all the flexes that are valid at a single hinge of the flexagon.
-If you want to apply a flex, you would first need to change the current vertex by applying
+If you want to apply a flex, you would first need to change the current hinge by applying
 what's listed in `prefix`, e.g. `>>`.
 After the flex is applied, you could move back to that original flex by applying `postfix`, e.g `<<`.
 Here's what it contains: